Amagash/Amagash/README.md

 ### Hi there 👋
 I'm Tiffany, a developer relations at Microsoft 💻.
-I love sharing and meeting new people and that's how discovered the world of communities.
+I love sharing/meeting new people and that's how I discovered the world of communities.
 I also love cloud technologies ☁️, Machine learning 🤖 and Python 🐍

 <!--